 If you get sick

-Calling in sick and reporting return to work
+Sick leave and reporting return to work

 When you recover and return to work report this via the PA web.